ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/presenters/index.md

 * Can pass data to its views
 * Can handle data that is pushed from the views
 * Has a powerful and complete *lifecycle*
-* Relies heavily on the *dependency inversion* principle
+* Relies heavily on the *Inversion of Control* principle via Dependency Injection
 * Helps producing loosely coupled UI components
 * Is unit testable with any Java test framework